Home

 A connecting rod is attached to the crankshaft through a soft metal bearing, which transfers combustion energy from the cylinder pistons to the wheels.

 Typically, the connection leaves a small gap, letting oil lubricate the contact point between the crankshaft and the rod bearing.
-But if you have bad bearings, it’ll leave a space large enough to make the rod move around excessively — creating an unpleasant ticking or tapping noise.
+But if you have bad bearings, the gap will be large enough to make the rod move around excessively, creating an unpleasant ticking or tapping noise.

-You might hear the rod knock intensify when your vehicle decelerates.
-Sometimes, you may also notice these noises accompanied by low oil levels.
+You might hear the rod knock intensify when you decelerate.
+Sometimes, these noises are also accompanied by low oil levels.

 An exhaust leak, especially near the engine, can make a loud ticking noise when the exhaust pulsates.
 This ticking sound is often caused by broken exhaust manifold bolts, which let the exhaust gas escape around the manifold instead of flowing through the exhaust system.

-The exhaust gas can also leak for other reasons, such as a faulty gasket, an exhaust manifold crack, a failed flange, or a damaged heat shield.
-If high-pressure exhaust gasses leak from a manifold or gasket crack, you’ll hear an engine tick or rattling noise at low engine RPM.
+Exhaust gas can also leak because of a faulty gasket, an exhaust manifold crack, a failed flange, or a damaged heat shield.
+If high-pressure exhaust gases leak from a manifold or a gasket crack, you’ll hear an engine tick or rattling noise at low engine RPM.

 The easiest way to spot an exhaust leak is to look for black soot, which usually covers the area around the leak, such as the exhaust pipe.

-Now that we know what causes an engine ticking noise, let’s find out how to fix it.
+Now that we know what causes engine ticking noises, let’s explore what we can do about it.

 Fixing the engine ticking sound depends on what causes it.